gee-community/arcgis-earthengine-toolbox/docs/authentication_tools.md

-# ArcGEE Connector User Guide
+# ArcGEE Connector User Guide: Authentication tools
+These tools help you get connected to your cloud project and Earth Engine.

 ## Authenticate Earth Engine

 This script authenticates the use of Google Earth Engine with provided Google account. **The user only needs to run this script once on the same computer.**